psdgithub/bitcoin/doc/REST-interface.md

 ####Memory pool
 `GET /rest/mempool/info.json`

-Returns various informations about the TX mempool.
+Returns various information about the TX mempool.
 Only supports JSON as output format.
+* size : (numeric) the number of transactions in the TX mempool
 * bytes : (numeric) size of the TX mempool in bytes
-* size : (numeric) the number of transactions in the TX mempool

 `GET /rest/mempool/contents.json`